 Between the $600 and $1500 range, you will come across a higher level breed, with better specs and playability.
 It’s the home of the intermediate guitarist who still wants a reasonably priced guitar.

 Above $1500 is splurge time!
-We get into the rarefied, ethereal world of the luthier guitar.
+We are at the border of the ethereal world of the luthier guitar.
 Handmade by a single artisan over an extended time and with great skill and primed materials, these start at around $2,000 and go up from there to meet the sky!

 To get a realistic base of the prices involved at various categories of guitar and the popular brands that reside there, do read the review of What Does a Classical Guitar Cost?